ScottCPetty/capstone_frontend/README.md

 # Overview
 This frontend was created was created by Patrick Williams, James Pope, and Scott Petty in two weeks for our Fullstack Academy capstone project.
-It is single-page application made in React that allows users to:
+It is a single-page application made in React that allows users to:
 - play a game we wrote in HTML and JavaScript,
 - register and login,
 - edit their information, and